Selling property during COVID-19 alert level 3

 This page explains some of your options if you're selling or thinking about selling during COVID-19 alert level 2.

-Alert level 2 is getting closer to business as usual, but there are still important considerations around hygiene, physical distancing between people and being able to trace anyone you have been in contact with.
+At alert level 2, there are still important considerations around hygiene, wearing a face covering, physical distancing between people and being able to trace anyone you have been in contact with.

 For general information about the current COVID-19 situation, please visit covid19.govt.nz.

-Click here for information about buying property at alert level 2.
+Find information about buying property at alert level 2 here.

 You must follow these alert level 2 health guidelines which are referred to throughout this page.